windows93dotnet/sys42/README.md

 To make it short _[Inclusive Design](https://24ways.org/2016/what-the-heck-is-inclusive-design/)_ is a term combining web accessibility and responsive design.
 We tried to follow good practices and semantic markup to help every users.
-Users who use small screens, touch devices, screen readers, stylus, gamepads, MIDI controllers...
+Thoses who use small screens, touch devices, screen readers, stylus, gamepads, MIDI controllers...
-(The only ones we don't think about are Safari users, [sorry not sorry](https://issafarithenewie.com/)).
+(The only ones we don't think about are [Safari users](https://issafarithenewie.com/)).

-## Tomorow is teh future
+## Tomorrow is teh future

 The project is still in an experimental phase, here are the current list of priorities, the order should change with maturity.